8 Sizzling Pairings For Wine With Mexican Food

 And, in case you’re wondering, our favorite is the Al Pastor pairing.

 If I had to guess as to one reason why Mexican food is so popular (and it’s not really a guess, trust me, I freaking love Mexican food) I would say it’s because Mexican cuisine is so diverse.
-So let’s talk about how we are pairing wine with Mexican food.
+From fine dining to street food and everything in between there are so many amazing dishes!
+So let’s talk about pairing wine with Mexican food.

 In just a single dish you might experience waves of flavors, aromas, and textures.
 Spicy, high acid salsas mesh with tender well-seasoned meats, salty cheeses, fresh herbs, and fluffy tortillas.